joanmdas/mdas-api-g2/README.md

 user identifier generated in the last execution of "Create user".

 The expected response is 201 code.
 It can also return a JSON with the message that the user was not found.

+## Pokemons module
+Execute "Create Pokemon Details" in the postman application.

+The response body will contain the pokemon information based on the id provided in the URI.

+The expected response is 200 code with a JSON body.
+It can return a 404 with a message of pokemon not found when the pokemon does not exist or there was a timeout in the connection to the external repository.
+It can also return a 404 with a service unavailable if the external repository return an error.